Curious about the average cost of repairs after a home inspection? Explore repair costs and budgeting tips with Truehold to make informed decisions.

-Whether you’re buying a home, selling your existing home, or just want to be prepared for when the time comes, Truehold has compiled this guide to home inspections and repairs.
+Whether you’re in the midst of the home buying process, selling your existing home, simply preparing for the future, Truehold has compiled this guide to home inspections and repairs.
 Keep reading to make sure you know the average cost of repairs after home inspection, as well as the best ways to make the costs of these requested repairs fit your budget.

 Whereas a professional home appraiser’s role is to determine the true market value of a home, certified home inspectors are responsible for determining a property’s safety and overall condition.
 Generally, a potential buyer will arrange (and pay for) a home inspection, where the home’s electrical, plumbing, sewage, heating, and cooling systems will be tested.
 A home inspection will also see elements of the home’s foundation and structure be evaluated, in addition to various safety features.
 If you are wondering, how long do home inspections take, they vary depending on these several factors.

-Home inspectors don’t “work” for either party — rather, they’re there to report honestly on any water, fire, or insect damage that may have an impact on the home’s asking price.
+Home inspectors don’t “work” for either party — rather, they’re there to report honestly on any water, fire, or insect damage that may have an impact on the home’s asking price and the home buying process.
 With today’s unprecedented housing market, many home sellers are giving preference to buyers who are willing to waive the inspection altogether.
-However, as we’ll explain below, agreeing to these terms could prove to be a costly (and potentially fatal) mistake.
+However, as we’ll explain below, agreeing to these terms could prove to be a costly (and potentially fatal) mistake for both the buyer and the home inspector.

 So, what fixes are mandatory after a home inspection?
 The short answer: none of them.
 With that said, potential hazards revealed in a home inspection should be addressed for the safety of home buyers and the seller’s own peace of mind.
 These repairs might not be “mandatory” in the eyes of the law, but they are strongly suggested — and include things like mold, water damage, pest infestations, code violations, and trip, chemical, or fire hazards.